 Likewise, positive feedback will mean students are more likely to want to do more of your courses if you organize your training directly with the students.

 As a diligent and caring trainer, making training fun and engaging is, I am sure you agree, simply the right way to approach teaching.

-Make sure that you develop training materials (including the PowerPoint presentations, activities and student handbooks) such that you use a range of learning styles!
+Make sure that you develop training materials (including PowerPoint presentations, activities, and student handbooks) such that you use a range of learning styles!